-This call is the third and last part of the three part mesh create sequence and should be called after the mesh is created with ESMF_MeshAddNodes() (20.3.3) and after the nodes are added with ESMF_MeshAddNodes() (20.3.2).
+This call is the third and last part of the three part mesh create sequence and should be called after the mesh is created with ESMF\MeshAddNodes() (20.3.2).
 This call adds the elements to the mesh and finalizes the create.
-After this call the Mesh is usable, for example a Field may be built on the created Mesh object and this Field may be used in a ESMF_FieldRegridStore() call.
+After this call the Mesh is usable, for example a Field may be built on the created Mesh object and this Field may be used in a ESMF\FieldRegridStore() call.

 The parameters to this call elementIds, elementTypes, and elementConn describe the elements to be created.
 The description for a particular element lies at the same index location in elementIds and elementTypes.
-Each entry in elementConn consists of the list of nodes used to create that element, so the connections for element e in the elementIds array will start at $number_of_nodes_in_element(1) + number_of_nodes_in_element(2) + \cdots + number_of_nodes_in_element(e-1) + 1$ in elementConn.
+Each entry in elementConn consists of the list of nodes used to create that element, so the connections for element e in the elementIds array will start at $number_of_nodes_in_element(1) + number_of_nodes_in_element(2) + \cdots + number_of_nodes_in_element(e - 1) + 1$ in elementConn.